Frankwarnaar/minor-browser-technologies-feature-detection/readme.md

 </details>

 #### Support
 The details element is not supported by IE, Edge and Opera Mini.
 Firefox has support from version 49.
-The element hides all the elements but the summary inside the details element.

 #### Fallback
-If the browser does not support the details element, it shows all the elements.
+If the browser does not support the details element, it shows all the elements inside it.
 So the element has a fallback for itself.

 #### Resources
 * [caniuse](http://caniuse.com/#search=details)